 - Acts as an agent of team-building

 - Makes team members feel like their leaders truly value and recognize their contributions, which increases their dedication and resolve

-- Increases engagement and commitment levels resulting in greater employee retention rates
+- Increases engagement, job satisfaction, and commitment levels resulting in greater employee retention rates

 - Enhances quality of work since people feel more emotionally invested in the process of setting and reaching goals

 - Reduces workplace conflict by implementing a sense of team spirit

 - Teaches employees how to be independent so they don’t rely solely on the leader for problem-solving and decision-making

 - Creates opportunities for shared leadership responsibilities so no one person feels overworked to the point of work burnout

 - Helps teams practice accountability because they’re more likely to take ownership over something they’ve had a part in developing